luminosityleds/server/server/README.md

 If anyone tries to access your computer on port 8080, they will get a "Hello World!" message in return!

 Start your internet browser, and type in the address: http://localhost:8080

+You can exit out of the script running by pressing `Ctrl + C`